KSAPDPL.COM

 Overview

-Saudi Personal Data Protection Law (KSA PDPL) Article 20 requires Controllers to notify the Competent Authority (SDAIA) and, in certain situations, affected individuals when a personal data breach occurs.
+Personal Data Protection Law (PDPL) Article 20 requires Controllers to notify the Competent Authority (SDAIA) and, in certain situations, affected individuals when a personal data breach occurs.
 A breach includes any unauthorized access, damage, or illegal activity that affects Personal Data and may impact the rights or interests of Data Subjects.

 Notifications must comply with the timelines and procedures detailed in the Regulations, ensuring that authorities can respond effectively and individuals can take protective action under the Personal Data Protection Law (PDPL).